TickerSparkInvestor Intelligence

 Made in Delaware, USA

-No, IKEA is currently a privately held company, and there is no public parent ticker to buy.
-The core entities are controlled through foundations: Inter IKEA Holding B.V. is a Dutch private limited liability company whose shares are all held by Inter IKEA Foundation, while Ingka Group is owned by Stichting INGKA Foundation.
+No, IKEA is currently a privately held company, and there is no public ticker for the operating group at the center of the brand.
+Inter IKEA Holding B.V. is privately owned, and its shares are 100% held by Inter IKEA Foundation.

 When will IKEA go public?